Q : What Is ETC?

 A:

-• Following auditions at the end of May we have our summer camps.
-Those are week long camps in which they learn the vocals and choreography to their show.
-This may extend beyond a week.
+Following auditions, beginning at the end of May we have our summer camps.
+These are extended rehearsals in which students learn the vocals and choreography to their show.

-• Once that is finished we follow a regular routine of scheduled rehearsals.
+After camps, we follow a regular routine of scheduled weekly rehearsals.

-• There is then a holiday concert in December at the Akron Civic Theatre.
+There is a holiday concert in December at the Akron Civic Theatre.

-• The competition season begins in late January and continues through the end of March.
-Typically the high school groups attend 5 competitions, with the middle school attending 3-4.
+The competition season begins in late January and continues through the end of March.
+Typically the high school groups attend 5 competitions, and the middle school attends 3 or 4.

 Q: Where is ETC located?